First Year Voluntary Termination Rate

 How to Calculate Your Full-Time Employees Number

-As mentioned, while this metric leads you to think about full-time employees – but in fact, it is a mix between the full-time and the part-time ones.
+As mentioned, while this metric leads you to think about full-time employees – but in fact, it is a mix between full-time and part-time ones.
 Basically, what matters is to know the full-time hours that your company counts.
 Here’s how you do it:

 • Take the number of part-time workers that you have